mona-actions/gh-repo-visibility/README.md

 # gh-repo-visibility

-This script is used by the gh command line to help sync or update the visibility of repositories.
-If no input file is provided, it will sync the visibility of all repositories.
+This script is used by the `gh` command-line to help sync or update the **visibility** of repositories.
+If no input file is provided, it will sync the **visibility** of all repositories found in the destination *Organization* from the *Source* Organization.

-If an input file is provided, it will update the visibility of all repositories in the input file.
+If an input file is provided, it will update the **visibility** of all repositories in the input file.

+**Note:** The tool will also sync the `isTemplate` property of repositories. as well.

 ## PREREQS

 You need to have the following to run this script successfully:
-- GitHub Personal Access Token with a scope of "repos" and access to the organization(s) that will be updated.
+- **GitHub Personal Access Token** with a scope of "repos" and access to the organization(s) that will be updated.
 - Either the name of the organizations to be synced, or a file containing the names of the repositories to be updated
-- jq installed on the machine running the query
+- **jq** installed on the machine running the query

 ## Input file